Fourteen magazines with my name on the cover.

 In February, 2011, I finalized my second novel, "The Giant Face in the Sky."
 It's a humorous fantasy, 89,000 words, or 451 pages printed out double spaced.
 I just sent out queries to various agents and publishers.
 My first novel, "Campaign 2100: Rise of the Moderates," is political SF, 117,000 words, or 596 pages printed out double spaced.
 Though I thought I'd finalized early last year, I did a lot of rewriting, and it only began making the rounds of agents and publishers in October, 2010.
 It's a LONG process - most agents and publishers take a long time to respond.

 Meanwhile, I've had a rash of short story sales.
 I've sold 49 stories since May of 2008.
 (These don't include a bunch of "Twitter" sales or resales.)
-I've been on the cover of 13 science fiction or fantasy magazines (see thumbnail covers on right):
+I've been on the cover of 14 science fiction or fantasy magazines (see thumbnail covers on right, click for full image):

 I've essentially been a full-time writer & editor for many years, focusing on the Olympic sport of table tennis, a rather unique niche.
 (I'm in the USA Table Tennis Hall of Fame, primarily for my work as a writer, editor, promoter and coach, although I've won a number of national and state titles; here's my table tennis page.)
 My first book, Table Tennis: Steps to Success, has sold over 28,000 copies and is in six languages.